Germany 'optimistic' about coronavirus vaccine soon | DW | 13.08.2020

 The RKI later said the report was not up-to-date and had been published by mistake.

-German Research Minister Anja Karliczek has previously said no vaccine would be available before the middle of next year.
+German Education Minister Anja Karliczek has previously said no vaccine would be available before the middle of next year.

 Spahn also said he felt skeptical about Russia's "Sputnik V" vaccine, the world's first regulatory approved vaccine for COVID-19.